TL,DR (3rd person bio/summary)

-I am driven by the act of creation.
-Before going full-time into creating products in 2017, I ran a technology consulting company that I started back in college.
+Before going full-time into product development, I ran a technology consulting company that I started back in college.
 The consulting company took me on many adventures and introduced me to many great people - it’s still profitable and being run by my business partner today!
 Now, I work at a VC-backed startup that also raised money through an ICO.

 I strongly believe that privacy is a natural right of humans.
-I don’t personally have much to hide, but it seems to me that hiding our patterns makes us less predictable and less easily controlled.
-I had a dream that it is my mission in life to protect the internet - it gets to be free, safe, and fun.
+I don’t personally have anything to hide, but I believe that hiding our patterns makes us less predictable and less easily controlled or manipulated by algorithms.
+It is my mission in life to protect the internet - it must remain safe, fun, and free.

-The biggest thrill for me is strategy planning, but also working with a team of people who are passionate and brilliant - and who are always asking “what more can I do?”
-Startups require a special breed of person who is a unicorn in and of themselves - real rockstars of life.
-It’s pretty magical when I find people that are able to work at the same level of intensity and interest that I can bring to a team.
+I really enjoy research and planning, but also DOING.
+I like working with a team of people who are passionate and brilliant - and who are always asking “what more can I do?”
+Startups require a special breed of person who is a real rockstar of their life and able to balance working daily with taking care of their health.
+It’s just magical when I find people that are able to work at the same level of intensity and interest that I can bring to a team.

-Business has provided me some amazing adventures, I have lived in NYC, San Francisco, Atlanta (breifly), and Los Angeles.
-I’ve learned a lot from diversity - I have been to Japan several times for a few weeks each and I really love it there because of how people treat one another with so much respect…
+The businesses I have worked with have provided me some amazing adventures and having lived in NYC, San Francisco, Atlanta (to work on Avengers Endgame), and Los Angeles - I’ve learned a lot from diversity.
+I also traveled all over the US, East and Western Europe, Central America, Carribean, and Asia.
+I have returned to Japan for a few extended trips and I really love it the way that people treat everyone with so much respect…

-One of my greatest challenges is to replace judgement with curiousity.
+One of my greatest challenges is to replace judgement with curiosity.
 That’s one of the signs of a true jedi ;) - I recommend trying it out.
-Instead of saying “that’s wrong” - I will ask “why did you choose to do it that way?”
+Instead of saying “that’s wrong” - I strive to ask “why did you choose to do it that way?”

 About the name

-“Benobi” was a nickname given to me by my girlfriend back in 2016 when we were traveling in Japan.
+“Benobi” was a nickname given to me by my fiancé back in 2016 when we were traveling in Japan.
 Every word and name in Japanese must have a consonant followed by a vowel.
 This name really stuck.
-Maybe it is because of my awareness and my calm, zen-like approach to problem solving?
+Maybe it is due to my awareness and my calm, zen-like approach to problem solving?
 Or maybe it’s because my friends think I’m a giant nerd who is super into Star Wars.
-(Which, by the way, I am moderately into - but not nearly as much as Dustin Boyer or Ashkaan Hassan.)
-Also, I was doing a lot of self-work during the 2015-2016 time period and it seems to me that any Jedi must first conquer themselves before they can conquer the world.
+(Which, I am moderately into - but not nearly as much as some of my friends - you know who you are…) I was also doing a lot of self-work during the 2015-2016 time period and I learned that a Jedi must first conquer themselves before they can conquer the Empire.